tomossmith/MS3-Foodie/README.md

             A returning visitor can quickly log in to the page using the log in button on the navigation bar.
             This will take them to a page to enter and submit their login information.

-        - A returning visitor should be able to make changes to any recipes they have uploaded onto the site, but must not be able to edit or remove entries entered by the site admin or other users.
+        - A returning visitor should be able to make changes to any recipes they have uploaded onto the site but must not be able to edit or remove entries entered by the site admin or other users.

-            When the user logs into the site, they are taken to a page that shows all of the recipes that they have uploaded to the site.
+            When the user logs into the site, they are taken to a page that shows all the recipes that they have uploaded to the site.
             This page ONLY displays the recipes they have uploaded and provided that the session username matches the username in the database attached to the recipe, it will display the options to edit or delete the recipe.

             <img src="readme-images/testing-rv3.png" alt="user's uploaded recipes page" width="80%">